nkrusch/nkrusch.github.io/index.md

 ## Research

-I work with [Dr. Clément Aubert](https://spots.augusta.edu/caubert/) on the [StATyC project](https://spots.augusta.edu/caubert/research/statyc).
+I work with Clément Aubert, Thomas Seiller and Thomas Rubiano on the [StATyC project](https://spots.augusta.edu/caubert/research/statyc).
 StATyC stands for "Static Analyses of Program Flows: Types and Certificate for Complexity."
 I have significantly contributed to refactoring and documentation of our implementation of pymwp, which is an implementation of mwp-analysis of C code in Python ([source code](https://github.com/seiller/pymwp) and [documentation](https://seiller.github.io/pymwp/)).
 I also gave a talk about this topic at Augusta University's Graduate Research Day in 2021 ([abstract](./posts/grd) and [presentation](https://youtu.be/J8QtGZgTOQM)).

 ## Teaching